 But, important as thinking is, we have seen that it cannot by itself give us a world.
 There is also the “something” that thinking illuminates — the unformed contents provided by our senses.
 If, as we saw above, our senses cannot give us identifiable or nameable or recognizable things without first being informed by thinking, neither can thinking give us any such things without there first existing a sensible content capable of being so informed.

-A new kind of attention to the senses was the glory of the Scientific Revolution — a revolution that was in part a reaction against the empirically untethered intellectual flights of the medieval doctors.
+A new kind of attention to the senses was the glory of the Scientific Revolution — a revolution that was felt to be, in part, a reaction against the empirically untethered intellectual flights of the medieval doctors.
 The pioneers of modern science sought to bring their thinking into disciplined connection with careful observation and manipulation of the world around them.
 Thus was born the ideal of an empirical science — a science of practical experience rather than speculation.
 To this day the ideal remains sacrosanct among scientists.

 But here a curious contradiction emerges.
 For, the ideal is directly belied by an entrenched conviction (elaborated in the following section) that human sense experience is irreducibly subjective and illusory.
 If this is true, how is an empirical science supposed to give us an objective understanding of the world?
 Doubt on this score has been met by an ever greater reliance on the extremely thin “experience” of instrument dials, gauges, and read-outs.